philiphoang/NerdschooldREST/README.md

 3. Start the server with node server.js
 4. Go to web browser
   - Type in http://localhost:3000
-    - You will be greated with 'Hello World'
+    - You will be greeted with 'Hello World'